tgstation/tgstation/tgui/docs/component-reference.md

 **Props:**

 - `position: string` - Tooltip position.
+Valid positions are "bottom", "top", "left", and "right".
+You can affix "-start" and "-end" to achieve something like top left or top right respectively.
+Default to "top".
 - `content: string` - Content of the tooltip.
 Must be a plain string.
 Fragments or other elements are **not** supported.